haslab/LangSMC/README.md

 ## Proof documentation

-A comprehensive description of our EasyCrypt formalization can be found in http://langsmc.readthedocs.io.
+A comprehensive description of our EasyCrypt formalisation can be found in http://langsmc.readthedocs.io.
+However, the documentation can be locally build using the command

+`make docs-[target]`

+where `target` can be either *html* or *latex*.
+This command will create the appropriate documentation files under the `docs/build` folder.